If you wish to contribute photos for the Association’s annual calendar please follow these four basic rules:

 If you can not meet these guidelines, send your photos anyway.
 The selection committee may consider them for the calendar.

-Upload picture files for the 2017 Leesville Lake Association calendar.
+Upload picture files for the 2019 Leesville Lake Association calendar or website.